XZou0803/Tableau-Visualizations-Individual-Project/Final Version.md

 ### 1. Data Exploration
 •	Literature preparation: Search documents for this program and the demographic information of Chicago

 •	Data preparation: Download the data from Chicago government websites, merge the useful datasets and aggregate the demographic features to the final dataset using Python and Excel

 •	Using Tableau to visualize the final dataset into five different visualization works, the works are from different aspects of the data, this helps us better understand the data

 ### 2. First Version
-•	Find the three interesting aspects from five data exploration works.
+•	Find the three interesting aspects from five data exploration works

 •	Document the ‘making-of’ to the Mayor of Chicago

 •	Provide the research evidence to prove my argument

 •	Suggestions and Limitations

 ### 3. Final Version
 •	Refine the first version of visualizations

 •	A dashboard to illustrate my findings

 •	Documentation of this whole project

 ## 3. Important Findings